Acta Biológica Colombiana

 Acta Biológica Colombiana is a quarterly peer-reviewed open access scientific journal covering all aspects of biology with special emphasis on the Neotropics.
 It is published by the Science Faculty of the National University of Colombia and was established in 1982.
 The editor-in-chief is Gabriel Antonio Pinilla Agudelo.
 The journal is available online from its homepage and from Redalyc and SciELO.

-See information about management and spreading of content in BioNotasUN

 Abstracting and indexing

 The journal is abstracted and indexed in: